taoo0316/GetGo-App-Reviews/README.md

 As we can see, the overall response rate is close to 50%, which is a respectable rate.
 The response rate for reviews of rating '1' is over 60%, which makes sense as we want to tend to those who encounter issues with our application.
 Nonetheless, maybe it is better to raise this number so that the customers can have an even better overall customer experience.

 Since we have the time series data, it would be a pity to not take advantage of that.
-Therefore, I have also created a plot to show how rate of response by developers changes across time.
+Therefore, I have also created a plot to show how the rate of response by developers changes over time.
 The result is rather interesting as well.

 <img width="439" alt="Screenshot 2023-02-24 at 2 37 03 PM" src="https://user-images.githubusercontent.com/95064358/221180663-ab016dda-35c8-4ed2-ac77-33cab5062ec2.png">

 As we can see, there is a very high rate of response until Jan 2022.
-After that, the response rate seems to fluctuate a lot more, with a sharp dip in July to October of 2022.
+After that, the response rate seems to fluctuate a lot more, with a sharp dip from July to October of 2022.
 Following that, the response rate has been steadily climbing up back again.

 It will be interesting to look into the periods of July-October of 2022 to understand better why the response rate is so low.